GispoCoding/assessclimateimpact/README.md

 # Climate Tool

 Climate Tool is a QGIS plugin for assessing climate impacts in cities.
 The plugin is under development and will be released here in June 2019.
 The tool is modelling the climate impacts in the cities.
-It provides  information about the current situation in the cities by calculating the  energyefficiency of the city.
-It also provides scenarios for the future.
+It provides  information about the current CO2 emission situation in the cities by taking into account various emission sources.
+It also provides scenarios for the future using land use planning information.
 In the inital phace only datasets from the City of Tampere are used.
-The plugin will need a PostGIS connection in order to work.
+The plugin will need a PostGIS connection and several ready made datasets in the database in order to work.

 ## Team